-Fernandez also provided substantive program support to the Afghanistan office to revise the Afghanistan’s Ministry of Women’s Affairs communications strategy as well as drafting a large public-sector proposal to enhance the capacity of sub-national governments.
-Between 2009–2013, she was a program officer in the Foundation’s Nepal office where she had a diverse portfolio that included: managing a DFID funded project to mobilize 50 international election observers and more than 8000 national election observers for Nepal’s 2013 Constituent Assembly Elections; managing trafficking in persons projects and managing a gender-based violence research project under the Office of the Prime Minister of Nepal.
+Fernandez also provided substantive program support to the Afghanistan office to revise Afghanistan’s Ministry of Women’s Affairs communications strategy, as well as drafting a large public-sector proposal to enhance the capacity of subnational governments.
+Between 2009 and 2013, she was a program officer in the Foundation’s Nepal office, where she had a diverse portfolio that included: managing a DFID-funded project to mobilize 50 international election observers and more than 8000 national election observers for Nepal’s 2013 Constituent Assembly Elections, managing trafficking in persons projects, and managing a gender-based violence research project for the Office of the Prime Minister of Nepal.

 Education: Master’s degree in International Development from the University of Bath in the United Kingdom and bachelor’s degree in Political Science from Bryn Mawr College in Pennsylvania